ehammes/reading-notes/Code201/class-03.md

 2. **Margin**: margins sit outside the edge of the border, can create a gap between the borders of two adjacent boxes

      - If one box sits on top of another, margins are collapsed
-     - Different values can be specified using margin-top, right, botton, left
+     - Different values can be specified using margin-top, right, bottom, left
      - shorthand (the values are in clockwise order): 10px 10px 5 px 5px

 3. **Padding**: is the space between the border of a box and any content contained within it

-    - Most often specifiedin pixels px, different values for each side can be definited using padding-top, right, bottom, left
+    - Most often specified pixels px, different values for each side can be defined using padding-top, right, bottom, left
     - shorthand (the values are in clockwise order): 10px 10px 5 px 5px

 - To center a box on the page, set the left-margin and right-margin to auto.
 - **Display**: turn an inline element into a block-level element or vice versa using inline, block, inline-block, and none.
-Use the vsiility property with hidden or visible to hide or show boxes.
+Use the visibility property with hidden or visible to hide or show boxes.
 - The **border-image** property applies an image to the border of the box.
 This property requires 1. the URL of the image 2. where to slice the image 3. what to do with the straight edges (stretch, repeat, round).
 - The **box-shadow** property adds a drop shadow around the box.
 Horizontal offset (negative values), vertical offset (negative values), blur distance, and spread of shadow.
 - Rounded Corners via **border-radius**